Benefits & Copays

 - This letter will tell you that if your doctor asks for the fast coverage decision, we will automatically give a fast coverage decision.

 - The letter will also tell how you can file a “fast complaint” about our decision to give you a standard coverage decision instead of a fast coverage decision.
-For more information about the process for making complaints, including fast complaints, see Section 10 of your Member Handbook.
+For more information about the process for making complaints, including fast complaints, refer to Section 10 of your Member Handbook.

 After the coverage decision is approved, you will get the service or item within: